tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * We've extracted historical stock data in the past using the NASDAQ website.
 How does using the `Quandl` API compare?
 How is it different?

-  > "Quandl is easier and quicker to use than Nasdaq.
+  **Answer** Quandl is easier and quicker to use than Nasdaq.
 As long as the URL is known, less steps are needed.
 Limitation is that the request URL has to be known.
-Less steps are required to get data from Quandl compared to NASDAQ as well."
+Less steps are required to get data from Quandl compared to NASDAQ as well.

 * If you wanted to automate the extraction of historical stock price, what's the better tool: NASDAQ.com or Quandl?

-  > "Quandl would be the best tool to use to automate extraction of historical stock data.
-It would be easier than automating the NASDAQ.com process."
+  **Answer** Quandl would be the best tool to use to automate extraction of historical stock data.
+It would be easier than automating the NASDAQ.com process.

 If time remains, communicate to students that if they wanted to automate the NASDAQ process, they could use the really cool[WrapAPI](https://wrapapi.com/).
 Open the site and show students the Yelp gifs.

-* Explain that the `WrapAPI` provides a functionality that allows users to record a series of actions on a website and automate them.
+* Explain that the **WrapAPI** provides a functionality that allows users to record a series of actions on a website and automate them.
 This includes actions like signing into Facebook, as well as extracting data from NASDAQ.com.
 It can also scrape data from a website!

 * Convey what's happening in each gif.